Python

 Environments#

 We'll assume you're using miniconda3 environments here for this walk through.
-It's generalizable to any Python environment but we will use an install of Pytorch against CUDA11 as the example since it is one of the most popular Python libraries used on HYAK.
+It's generalizable to any Python environment but we will use an install of Pytorch against CUDA11 as the example since it is one of the most popular Python libraries used on Hyak.

 First create an environment, I put it in my scrubbed directory but you can put it anywhere (preferably your lab directory if you have one).
 We discourage using your home directory as you will likely hit your inode (i.e., file) limits.
 Please alter the path in the example below to suit your unique needs.
 Note pytorch-cuda11 in the example below will be the environment name.